Dhana-QAAnalyst/Selenium-Scripts/Project_DemoWebShop/README.md

 # Demo Web Shop Automation

 This project contains **end-to-end automation test cases** for the [Demo Web Shop](https://demowebshop.tricentis.com/) application.
-It validates core e-commerce workflows such as **login, browse an item, add to cart, verify the price calculation, checkout, validate order histry and logout** using Selenium and BDD Cucumber.
+It validates core e-commerce workflows such as **login, browse an item, add to cart, verify the price calculation, checkout, validate order history and logout** using Selenium and BDD Cucumber.

 ---